-Complete knowledge about Taharoa will enable effective protection and enhancement of its natural environment and pristine waters.
+Complete knowledge about Kai Iwi Lakes will enable effective protection and enhancement of its natural environment and pristine waters.

-- To improve the knowledge we have of Taharoa its natural ecologies, and the influences and risks to its values and pristine waters and make this knowledge widely available, including interpretative signage, annual State of the Environment reporting and a website. - To use this knowledge to strengthen the integrity and resilience of the natural ecologies and water quality, and engage neighbours to minimise the risk of potentially harmful groundwater reaching Taharoa Domain. - To implement an ongoing programme of habitat restoration including integrated weed and pest management, and fire protection. - To use Taharoa, its lakes and surrounds to sustain vulnerable indigenous species by reestablishing appropriate habitats and conditions. - To improve the knowledge of native and exotic fish stocks in the lakes, reviewing the release of exotic fish (trout) into Taharoa and Waikare and the impacts of discontinuing this practice. - To pro-actively manage the lakes based on scientific research and analysis and on-going monitoring programmes developed with key stakeholder organisations.
+- To improve the knowledge we have of Kai lwi Lakes its natural ecologies, and the influences and risks to its values and pristine waters and make this knowledge widely available, including through interpretative signage. - To use this knowledge to strengthen the integrity and resilience of the natural ecologies and water quality, and engage neighbours to minimise the risk of potentially harmful groundwater reaching Kai Iwi Lakes. - To implement an ongoing programme of habitat restoration including integrated weed and pest management, and fire protection. - To use Kai Iwi Lakes, its lakes and surrounds to sustain vulnerable indigenous species by re-establishing appropriate habitats and conditions. - To improve the knowledge of native and exotic fish stocks in the lakes and the relationship between them. - To stop the release of exotic fish (trout) by 2018 into Lakes Taharoa and Waikare, but consider re-releasing trout if native species numbers are seen to decline in their absence. - To pro-actively manage the lakes based on scientific research and analysis and ongoing monitoring programmes developed with key stakeholder organisations. - To ensure recreational use of the lakes is not detrimental to the water quality, ecology and cultural values.